ANUSKAPANT/CSCE-629-Network-Optimization/README.md

 ## CSCE-629-Network-Optimization
-Implementation of a network routing protocol that solves the solve the Max-Bandwidth-Path problem using the modified version of Dijkstra’s and Kruskal's algorithm.
+Implementation of a network routing protocol that solves the Max-Bandwidth-Path problem using the modified version of Dijkstra’s and Kruskal's algorithm.

 How to run code
 ```shell